bin456789/reinstall/README.en.md

 #### Optional Parameters

-- `--allow-ping` Configure Windows Firewall to Allow Ping Responses (DD Windows only)
+- `--username USERNAME` Set username (for log observation during installation)
+- `--password PASSWORD` Set Password (for log observation during installation)
+- `--ssh-key KEY` Set up SSH login public key (for log observation during installation), [formatted as follows](#--ssh-key).
+When using public key, password is empty.
+- `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--rdp-port PORT` Change RDP port (DD Windows only)
-- `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
+- `--allow-ping` Configure Windows Firewall to Allow Ping Responses (DD Windows only)
 - `--frpc-config PATH` Add frpc for intranet tunneling (DD Windows only).
 Parameter can be local filepath or HTTP URL of the configuration file.
 - `--cloud-data PATH_OR_URL` Inject cloud-init NoCloud configuration into the DD'd Linux image (DD Linux only)
 - `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.